orval-labs/orval/samples/README.md

 ## Adding a Sample

-Create a directory under `samples/` with the four files described below, then run `bun install` to link `orval@workspace`.
+Create a directory under `samples/` with the four files described below, then run `vp install` to link `orval@workspace`.
 The sample does not need to be directly under `samples/` and can be under `samples/<GROUP NAME>/`.

 ```text
 samples/